myreadings1/RDING/OLDB.md

 ALTER PLUGGABLE DATABASE ALL OPEN;
 ```

-- Run the command below to connect to PDB1.
+- Run the command below to connect to ORCLPDB.

 ```ruby
 ALTER SESSION SET container=ORCLPDB;